Mindful Eating and Orthorexia with Abbey Sharp

-Graydon: Hey guys it's Graydon and I'm here with Abbey Sharp.
+Graydon: Hi Abbey!
 I'd love to get to know you and your work!
-I'm so happy you could join us today.
+I'm so happy you could join me today.

 Abbey: Yeah thanks for having me!

-Graydon: Just in case you haven't gotten the holiday present [pointing to Abbey’s new book], you might want to get this, it's such a beautiful book.
-That we will get to that, but first why don't you introduce yourself, and tell us everything that you do?
-Because it's pretty amazing by the way.
+Graydon: I want to talk about your beautiful book, but first why don't you tell me everything that you do?
+Because it's pretty amazing, by the way.

 Abbey: You have to be, you need to constantly be reinventing yourself to stay relevant.
 Social media is so important, and I've sort of made it my full-time career.
 I’ve come to really enjoy making this my niche.

 Graydon: Can you talk about what your designation is as a registered dietitian, and how that is different than a holistic nutritionist?